pimanzi/art-classification-project/README.md

 ## 📺 Demo Video

-You can watch a detailed walkthrough of this project here:
+You can watch a detailed walkthrough of this project here: [Demo Link](https://vimeo.com/1095213154/e0030fab5c?ts=0&share=copy)

 ---